 The basic premise behind this marketing strategy was first discussed in our feature about winning race partnerships.
-However, we are taking the idea to a whole new level here with a specific campaign aimed at boosting your race registrations.
+But we are taking the idea to a whole new level here with a specific campaign aimed at boosting your race registrations.

 This strategy combines Facebook’s surgical audience targeting with a nice bit of racing intelligence to deliver a powerful message to just the right people.
 We will be using known training schedule patterns to put your 10k or half marathon race in front of people looking for a 10k or half marathon in your area.